 When developing tools that use the ODBC driver, use these best practices:

 When setting up ODBC for the first time, begin by using the ThoughtSpot

 tsloadfor the initial data loads.
 This allows you to do more in-depth troubleshooting on any initial loading issues.
-Once initial loads are working properly, then switch to ODBC to do incremental loads.
+After initial loads work properly, switch to ODBC to perform incremental loads.